-- Peanut butter cheesecake
+- Peach cheesecake

 - Preheat the oven to 180C/350F.

 - In a mixing bowl, add your cream cheese and beat for 3-4 minutes, until smooth.
-Add the vanilla extract and sweetener, and beat until fluffy.
+Add the vanilla extract and sugar, and beat until fluffy.
 Add the eggs, one at a time, until combined.
 Finally, add the milk and sour cream and beat all together until combined and smooth.

 - Pour the cheesecake filling into the crust and smooth the top out.
 Bake for around 90 minutes, until the top of the cheesecake is slightly brown.
 Remove from the oven and let cool completely, before refrigerating for at least 4 hours.

-- For the frosting, beat the heavy cream and powdered sugar together, until stiff peaks form.
+- For the frosting, beat the coconut cream and powdered sugar together, until stiff peaks form.
 In a separate bowl, beat the cream cheese until smooth.
 Fold in whipped cream into the cream cheese until combined.
 Spread over the cheesecake, before adding toasted coconut flakes on top.